hsteigerFR/Office-PowerpointAutoFill/README.md

 - Create an Excel Sheet where each column corresponds to a template element, and whose rows correspond to the different slides
 - Iteratively copy the slide template and replace its content with the expected informations of the given row

 This process is summed up in the following illustration.
-This graph also explains the example used in this repositery :
+This graph also explains the example used in this repository :

 ![PowerpointAutoFill](https://user-images.githubusercontent.com/106969232/182206869-92a607f2-dc9c-47ff-809d-a961c9947abc.JPG)

 HOW TO USE :
-- Open the Powerpoint file and enable Content and Macros
+- Open the Powerpoint file and enable Content and Macros.
-- Go to the "View" menu on the upper ribbon
+- Go to the "View" menu on the upper ribbon.
-- Select "Macros" on the left and choose the "Automate" macro
+- Select "Macros" on the left and choose the "Automate" macro .
-- The VBA code can be checked with the "Edit" button, it is also saved as "macro.bas" in this repo
+- The VBA code can be checked with the "Edit" button, it is also saved as "macro.bas" in this repo.
-- Press Run : the slide creation process should start
+- Press Run : the slide creation process should start.

+The solution was tested on : Microsoft Windows 10 Home, Version	10.0.19043 Build 19043 (x64)